 Passiflora Passion flowers – Propagating by cuttings

-Passiflora also become hollow a certain distance back from the growing tip.
-Hollow sections are notoriously hard to root & prone to rot so avoid them if you can.
-You can however try blocking the hollow ends with lard or wax or similar.
-P. incarnata is a good example of one that becomes hollow very quickly….but is very easy to root instead simply by gently pulling out & planting a fresh stem, appearing usually in May, which should come out with a few inches of root.
+- Hollow stems.
+Some Passiflora become hollow a certain distance back from the growing tip.
+I light a candle and dip the hollow end into the hot wax to seal it.
+This make it harder for the cutting to transpire and may speed rooting.
+P. incarnata is a good example of one that becomes hollow very quickly but is notoriously difficult to root.
+Instead gently pulling out & plant a fresh shoot, appearing usually in May, which should come out with a few inches of root.
 Even broken sections of root may sprout.

 - Rooting medium.
 Do not use any type of compost or soil for Passiflora cuttings as they will be far more likely to rot.
 I am indebted to Carlos Magdalena for his suggestion.
 He uses a soilless 50:50 mix of coir and Perlite and in the bottom half of the pot puts a compost/ Perlite mix for the roots to grow down into.
 Water well, then place the the cuttings at least 1cm into the mix.
 For trickier cuttings that are more prone to rot, I just use Perlite on its own.
 Vermiculite, sand and other soilless options work well too.
 Seramis (clay granules) is another option but it is expensive and I have found it more liable to dry out at the top.
 Some cuttings will even take just in water on a windowsill.
 Change the water regularly if you try this technique.
 Note that the roots will be more fragile and need to be transferred to soil gently or they will snap off.